dlaing240/breakout_game/README.md

 ![game-over screen_cropped](https://github.com/dlaing240/breakout_game/assets/159714200/32bd3739-f978-42b5-8c03-01d5d66ac8d2)

 There is a 'lives' system.
 Lives are lost whenever there are no balls left on the screen, at which point a new ball is generated, and the game ends when the player runs out of lives.
-The player starts with a generous 10 lives, as this was just enough to allow me to test the later levels without cheating.
+The player starts with a generous 10 lives, as this was just enough to allow me to test the later levels.

 ### Performance